 Capital projects if not funded from the Capital Maintenance Fund need to be sourced from the build-up of these free resources.
 The governors have previously reviewed the reserves balance and believed the appropriate level of reserves held should be £400,000.
 This was to ensure increased salary costs, including pension contributions and national insurance charges, will be covered.
-This figure will be subject to further review in 2021/22.
-The academy held available reserves of £535,000 at 31 August 2021.
+This figure will be subject to further review in 2022/23, in consideration of rising energy bills, salary costs and cost of living increases.
+The academy held available reserves of £1,029,000 at 31 August 2022.